GLBA Audits, Laws & Risk Assessment Strategies

 What are the Gramm Leach Bliley Act (GLBA) Regulations?

 The Gramm Leach Bliley Act (GLBA) and its enabling regulations address numerous different aspects of financial institutions’ operations.
 They also require financial institutions to take affirmative steps in many cases.
-The following list provides just a small sampling of the regulations that financial institutions need to address in their GLBA compliance policies and procedures:
+The following list provides just a small sampling of the regulations that financial institutions need to address in their GLBA audit policies and procedures:

 - Differentiation between “consumers” and “customers”